 Saving Money & Saving the Environment

 Those are just some quick and easy tips to help you go green outside your house.
 They are helpful to you in that they help you save money, they save the environment some extra work, and they are infinitely rewarding.
 There is nothing quite like growing your own food outside.
-And once again I’ll stress the importance of getting your kids in on all of this.
-The earlier they learn that being green is not only ok, but a good idea, the sooner they’ll make it a part of their lives.
+And once again I'll stress the importance of getting your kids in on all of this.
+The earlier they learn that being green is a good idea, the sooner they'll make it a part of their lives.

 What are your tips for going green outside?
 Leave them in the comments below.

 †Results may vary.
 Information and statements made are for education purposes and are not intended to replace the advice of your doctor.
 Global Healing Center does not dispense medical advice, prescribe, or diagnose illness.
 The views and nutritional advice expressed by Global Healing Center are not intended to be a substitute for conventional medical service.
 If you have a severe medical condition or health concern, see your physician.